asymmetric-research/security-advisories/advisories/2024-09-25_cometbft-bls12381-double-hash.md

 It is important to realize that `hash_to_field` already performs the hashing operation via `sha256`, regardless of the input size; furthermore, in order to reduce the inherent bias due to the modulo `p` operation, it performs an expansion (see `expand_message_xmd`), as per the RFC above.
 The function can be seen here: https://github.com/supranational/blst/blob/cf754001ddd10c30c366a2d6337e2a1a82bd6acf/src/hash_to_field.c#L120

 This is the strongest form of hashing to field, as it ensures the output to be indifferentiable from a random oracle.
-However, CometBFT's pre-hash makes the construction distinguishable from uniformly random.
+However, CometBFT's pre-hashing made the construction distinguishable from uniformly random.
 To see why, consider the following example:

 ```go
 package main